 To describe what’s going on, scientists use a number of terms.

-There are times that we’ve got skills that help us survive; sometimes we don’t.
-Suppose you are a 500-pound heavy bird with tiny little wings and tiny little legs, chances are that you couldn’t be moving around so well.
-There might come a day that you run out of food so you will die.
+Suppose you are a 500-pound heavy bird with tiny little wings and tiny little legs; chances are that you couldn’t be moving around so well.
+There might come a day that you run out of food, so you will die.
 So you were just selected to be extinct.

 Well, the lifetime achievement of Charles Darwin is Natural selection.
 Darwin’s Galapagos Islands work has laid the framework and foundation for our modern-day natural selection theory.

-We speak of Coevolution when over time, two different species will have changed and evolved together.
+Coevolution –We speak of Coevolution when over time, two different species will have changed and evolved together.
 Usually, these species are dependent on each other to be able to survive.
-Insects and flowers form some good examples of coevolution.
+Insects and flowers form some excellent examples of Coevolution.